-Initially the Company had deployed Dauphin N as per the contract, later on the request of Customer Dauphin N3 was deployed and conveyed to the customer to pay the rates of Dauphin N3.
-The company is regularly following up with the customer to pay the rates of Dauphin N3.
+Initially the Company had deployed Dauphin N as per the contract, later, on the request of Customer Dauphin N3 was deployed and conveyed to the customer to pay the rates of Dauphin N3.
+The company was regularly following up with the customer to pay the rates of Dauphin N3.
 The Company has taken up the matter with MHA.
+At present, the Administration is in process of awarding one more year extension at revised Dauphin N3 rate of Rs.
+99.00 Lakhs FMC and Rs.
+99,000/- FHC w.e.f.
+01/04/2022.

-- 13. A. Branch Auditor in western region has observed that The Company's Loans and Advances received (Liabilities) amounting to Rs.
-36,12,098 and Trade payable amounting to Rs.
-44,58,052 are outstanding for more than 3 years.
+- 11. A. Branch Auditor in western region has observed that The Company's Loans and Advances received (Liabilities) amounting to Rs.
+5,60,503 and Trade payable amounting to Rs.
+36,07,269 are outstanding for more than 3 years.
 Payments have not been made to the parties and no confirmations have been received.
 This has resulted into overstatement of Liabilities and understatement of profit to the extent of Rs.
-80,70,150.
-For Northern and corporate region company has not maintained ageing for Trade payables and Loans & Advances received (liabilities), hence we are unable to quantify the impact if any, on the Ind AS financial Statement. - B. Branch Auditor in western region has observed that The Company's Trade Payables includes trade payables having debit balance amounting to Rs.
-14,30,734 which are outstanding for more than 3 years for which no provision has been made by the company and no confirmation have been received.
+41,67,772. - B. Branch Auditor in western region has observed that The Company's Trade Payables includes trade payables having debit balance amounting to Rs.
+3,79,781 which are outstanding for more than 3 years for which no provision has been made by the company and no confirmation have been received.
 This has resulted into overstatement of Assets and overstatement of profit to the extent of Rs.
-14,30,734. - C. i) In Northern Region, as per bill wise analysis of Debts recoverable and outstanding, it has been noticed that bills amounting to Rs.
-2005.53 Lakhs (March 31, 2020.
-Rs.1727.51 Lakhs) are outstanding mainly from outside parties except Central Govt./ State Govt/Union Territories, out of which Rs.
-509.80 Lakhs (March 31, 2020 Rs.
-363.15 Lakhs) is outstanding for more than three years.
+3,79,781. - C. i) In Northern Region, as per bill wise analysis of Debts recoverable and outstanding, it has been noticed that bills amounting to Rs.
+2534.22 Lakhs (March 31, 2021.

-ii) Debts recoverable and outstanding Rs.
-11289.51 Lakhs (March 31, 2020 Rs.10992.90 Lakhs) are outstanding mainly from Central Govt./State Govt/ Union Territories out of which Rs.
-1863.72 Lakhs (March 31, 2020 Rs.
-1717.57 Lakhs) is outstanding for more than seven years.

-iii) A provision of Rs.
-6599.49 Lakhs (March 31, 2020.
 Rs.
-5354.13 Lakhs) of is carried in the books based on lifetime expected credit loss as worked out as at year end.
+2005.53 Lakhs) are outstanding mainly from outside parties except Central Govt./State Govt/Union Territories, out of which Rs.
+519.93 Lakhs (March 31, 2021 Rs.
+509.80 Lakhs) is outstanding for more than three years. - Debts recoverable and outstanding Rs.
+11683.66 Lakhs (March 31, 2021 Rs.
+11289.51 Lakhs) are outstanding mainly from Central Govt./State Govt/Union Territories out of which Rs.
+2124.19 Lakhs (March 31, 2021 Rs.
+1863.72 Lakhs) is outstanding for more than seven years. - A provision of Rs.
+6251.42 Lakhs (March 31, 2021.
+Rs.
+6599.49 Lakhs) is carried in the books based on lifetime expected credit loss as worked out as at year end.
 The outstanding bills and bills partly paid are being followed up and the management is of the view that most of the old dues from Central Govt./ State Govt./ Union Territories will be recovered in the near future.
-Mainly advance of Rs.36.12 Lakhs has been received towards Security Deposit, EMD and Performance guarantee.
-For some of parties, Annual Maintenance Contract is still going on and some other parties have not claimed, so amount is not refunded even though it is more than 3 years old.
-Amount will be returned back to the party as and when claimed.
-Out of Rs.44.58 Lakhs of trade payable, Rs.
-27.03 Lakhs was paid in April 2021 and for balance amount, reconciliation is going on.
-It will be paid after reconciliation of the accounts.